security-force-monitor/fmtrpt_data/README.md

 ```

 Other values like `top` and `width` change, but `left` and `font` are contant or have small variations that we we can easily detect and add to the scraper.
 This works for other values held in the tables, such as the name of the training course, and the US and student units.
-Run the helper script `src/analyze_xml.sh` on any of the XML files in `output/1_pdf_xml` to get all the `left` and `font` combinations for that file, which then get plugged into the early part of the script.
+Run the helper script `src/analyze_xml.sh` on any of the XML files in `output/1_pdf_xml` to get the `left` and `font` combinations for the column headings of that file, which then get plugged into the early part of the script.
+You will stll need to keep a look out for small variations in the position of values in each column, as the helper script just looks at column headings.
+These are often best detected by looking for blanks in the final `tsv` output: blank values for columns like `training:us_unit` and `training:location` are found where the row is a "Fiscal Year Program Total".
+If you find a blank that is not in these rows, check the raw XML for that value and see whether the `left` position is different than the one assigned that attribute in the extractor script.

 The script then parses these values out and surrounds them with a tag like `<training_name>` or `<program>`, building a sort-of-XML, which we then bring into compliance by fixing missing end and start tags.